-Melissa Harrison is an author, freelance writer and occasional photographer who lives in South London.
-Her second novel, At Hawthorn Time (Bloomsbury) was shortlisted for the Costa Novel of the Year award and longlisted for the Baileys Women’s Prize for Fiction.
+Melissa Harrison is an author, journalist and occasional photographer who lives in South London.
+Her second novel, At Hawthorn Time (Bloomsbury) was shortlisted for the Costa Novel of the Year award, longlisted for the Baileys Women’s Prize for Fiction and longlisted for the Encore Award.
 Her non-fiction book Rain: Four Walks in English Weather was published by Faber & Faber with The National Trust on March 3 2016 and longlisted for the Wainwright Prize.
-She is Series Editor on four anthologies of writing about the seasons, due to be published throughout 2016 in support of The Wildlife Trusts.
+She is Series Editor on four anthologies of writing about the seasons, published in 2016 in support of The Wildlife Trusts.

 Melissa is represented by Jenny Hewson at Rogers, Coleridge & White.